 You are here

-Educator Qualifications Under ESSA
+Educator Qualification Requirements Under ESSA

 Overview

-This document clarifies teacher and paraprofessional qualifications under Colorado statute, parent notification requirements under ESSA, and key human capital considerations where EDT gaps are identified.
+Under the Every Student Succeeds Act (ESSA) educators employed in schools supported with Title I, Part A funds must meet state certification requirements.
+This page clarifies teacher and paraprofessional qualifications under Colorado statute, parent notification requirements under ESSA, and key human capital considerations where gaps in access to effective, in-field, and experienced educators (in Colorado referred to as the Equitable Distribution of Teachers) are identified.

 Educator Qualification Requirements

-Teacher Certification: Under ESSA, teachers and paraprofessionals in Title I schools must meet state certification requirements.
-Pursuant to sections 22-63-201 and 22-32-126, C.R.S., a Colorado license or authorization is required for employment as a teacher, special services provider or principal in a Colorado school or school district.[5]
-All licenses and authorizations must be endorsed to indicate the grade levels/developmental levels and specialization area(s) which are appropriate to the applicant's preparation, training and experience.[6]
+Teacher Certification Requirements: Under ESSA, teachers and paraprofessionals in Title I schools must meet state certification requirements.
+Pursuant to sections 22-63-201 and 22-32-126, C.R.S., a Colorado license or authorization is required for employment as a teacher, special services provider or principal in a Colorado school or school district.
+All licenses and authorizations must be endorsed to indicate the grade levels/developmental levels and specialization area(s) which are appropriate to the applicant's preparation, training and experience.

 Types of Colorado teacher licenses include: